nicholasikiroma/crudApp/README.md

 ## Description

-A simple REST API capable of CRUD operations on a "person" resource that interfaces with a MongoDD database.
+A simple REST API capable of CRUD operations on a "person" resource that interfaces with a MongoDB database.

 ## Available Endpoints